 Far less effective is when the film abandons the lyrical, visual poetry of isolation and introduces two other characters in the second half.
 Here it merely becomes a trite love triangle – and one that is not dealt with entirely satisfactorily.
 Certainly, Alison Routledge’s sparkly fairydown performance and Peter Smith as the aggressive Api are more successful in countering this.
 However, rather than offer any satisfactory or dramatic closure to the triangle, the film jams its brakes on full-stop, leaving everything unfinished.
 We never understand anything of the games that Alison Routledge appears to be playing with the two men.
 Much of the problem is that the film was still being written during the shooting.
 The script has largely abandoned much of Craig Harrison’s 1981 novel, which was written as a J.G.
 Ballard-esque journey through inner terrain.

 Geoff Murphy’s subsequent career in the American mainstream has been entirely one of mediocrity with the likes of the Western Young Guns II (1990), the science-fiction film Freejack (1992), the Steven Seagal vehicle Under Siege 2: Dark Territory (1995) and Fortress 2: Re-Entry (2000).
 Nowhere in any of these is to be found any of the energy and anarchic humour that fueled Murphy’s three best New Zealand productions, Goodbye Pork Pie, Utu and this.
 Murphy also co-wrote the haunted car/stalker film Mr Wrong/Dark of the Night (1985) for director Gaylene Preston.
-Most recently, Murphy returned to New Zealand to direct second unit on Peter Jackson’s The Lord of the Rings: The Fellowship of the Ring (2001) and sequels and then went on to make the silly true-life conspiracy film Spooked (2004).
+In the 2000s, Murphy returned to New Zealand to direct second unit on Peter Jackson’s The Lord of the Rings: The Fellowship of the Ring (2001) and sequels.
+The only other film he went on to make before his death in 2018 was the silly true-life conspiracy film Spooked (2004).